 The rail industry recognises it must adapt to the digital world using traffic management, driver advisory systems and digital train control.
 These technologies will allow us to run more trains safely and more reliably.
 Implementation of digital technologies requires investment in both train and infrastructure.

-Thameslink Programme is leading the way by harnassing digital technology to release capacity and enable more frequent trains on existing tracks – a world first on the UK mainline railway.
+Thameslink Programme is leading the way by harnessing digital technology to release capacity and enable more frequent trains on existing tracks – a world first on the UK mainline railway.

 Rail passengers tell us that their priorities include more seats and better reliability.
-New efficent, high capacity trains in 8 and 12 car formations are now operating on the Thameslin network.
-Designed to move greater numbers of passenger information and accessibility to transform the passenger experience and provide less crowded, more reliable and more frequent services.
+New efficient, high capacity trains in 8 and 12 car formations are now operating on the Thameslink network.
+Designed to move greater numbers of passengers more frequently in air-conditioned comfort, these new, modern, spacious trains include enhanced passenger information and accessibility to transform the passenger experience and provide less crowded, more reliable and more frequent services.

 New Class 700 trains have already been introduced into passenger service and now operate on all current Thameslink services.

 - Summer – Blackfriars station reopens, the first station to span the River Thames with exists north and south of the river